exercism/v3/languages/csharp/exercises/concept/constructors/.meta/design.md

 ## Learning objectives

-- Know what constructors are.
+- Know what constructors are
-- Know how to define parameterless constructors.
+- Know how to define parameterless constructors
-- Know how to define parameterized constructors.
+- Know how to define parameterized constructors

 ## Out of scope

-- Constructor overloading.
+- Constructor overloading
-- Private constructors.
+- Private constructors
-- Static constructors.
+- Static constructors
-- Destructors.
+- Destructors

 ## Concepts